ultraio/diablo-chain-setup/README.md

 local# MODULE=ping ./wrapper.sh ansible all_eos
 ```

-## Bootstrap of multinode testnet
+## Bootstrap of Multinode Test Network

+Please keep in mind that when using these commands it will wipe the existing chain entirely.

+These commands should not be used unless we're rebooting a fresh chain.

+---

+### 1. Clean & Purge

-0- If not starting from a fresh install, the older install must be removed like the following:
+If not starting from a fresh install, the older install must be removed like the following:
 ```
 local# ./wrapper.sh stop-and-erase
 ```

-1- Create file tree, deploy config and files, create containers.
+### 2. Create file tree, deploy config and files, create containers.
 In `wrapper.sh`, nodeos binaries version for producer, nodeos binaries version for api, and `eosio.contracts` version are specified as `PRODUCER_BIN_VERSION`, `API_BIN_VERSION`, and `CONTRACTS_VERSION` variable, respectively.
 ```
 local# ./wrapper.sh bootup
 ```

+### 3. Start Nodes

-3- Start all the nodeos (3 nodeos-producer, 6 nodeos-api).
+Start all the nodeos (3 nodeos-producer, 6 nodeos-api).
 ```
 local# ./wrapper.sh start-all
 ```